August Bier: Charité – Universitätsmedizin Berlin

 In 1903 he joined the faculty of the University of Bonn as a full professor, where he taught until 1907.
 Then he went to Berlin, where he was appointed Geheimrat Professor of Surgery and Chief Surgeon at the Charité – Universitätsmedizin.
 Bier was elected President of the German Surgical Society in 1911.
 Bier treated many important people, such as Kaiser Wilhelm II, family members of Nicholas II of Russia, and Vladimir Lenin.

 Although he was arguably the most accomplished surgeon of his time, not all of his operations were successful.
-Hugo Stinnes (a Business magnate and politician who was among the wealthiest men in the world at that time) died on 10 April 1924, about a month after Bier performed a cholecystectomy on him.
+Hugo Stinnes (a business magnate and politician who was among the wealthiest men in the world at that time) died on 10 April 1924, about a month after Bier performed a cholecystectomy on him.
 On 24 February 1925, Bier performed an appendectomy on Friedrich Ebert, the first President of Germany, who had signed the Weimar Constitution into law in 1919.
 Ebert, who had suffered from appendicitis for two weeks before it was diagnosed, died of septic shock four days after the operation.
-Upon Ebert's death, Paul von Hindenburg was elected as successor.

 Bier was Chief Surgeon at the Charité in Berlin until 1928, when Ferdinand Sauerbruch (1875–1951) assumed the position.
 Bier remained at the Charité as Professor Emeritus until his retirement in 1932.